ADS71-C/SMUG/readme.md

 This will pull all the required images and runs all the containers.
 There are several things needed to run the project correctly:

 * `.env` file.
-See `resources/.env.example` for the needed parameters
+See `resources/.env.example` for the needed parameters.
+* Twitter data.
+This can be in the form of a csv or streaming data if configured correctly.

+Optional:
-* trained `word2vec` model.
+* A trained `word2vec` model for use with WordVectoring analysis.
     * If you don't have a trained model `utils/word_vectoring_model_generator.py` can do this for you.
 You will need to place a wikipedia dump in the `resources` folder and alter the script to use the correct name.
-* csv files containing data.
-In our case this will be twitter data from our provider.
+* A Gaussian Mixture Model for location prediction modules.
+    * A trained model can be created using the included utility.

 # Technical information
 ## Local development